s3ql/s3ql/rst/man/index.rst

 Manpages
 ========

-The man pages are installed with S3QL on your system and briefly describe the different S3QL commands.
-They should not cover anything that has not already been covered in more depth in the User's Guide, but are included for reference here nevertheless.
+The man pages are installed with S3QL on your system and can be viewed with the :command:`man` command.
+For reference, they are also included here in the User's Guide.

 .. toctree::
    :maxdepth: 1